Skip to Content cleverbridge-logo-base-layer

 Listen to this article

-Monetization is set to widen for app developers — but with more choice comes more trade-offs.
+Monetization is set to widen through app2web flows — but with more choice comes more trade-offs.

 Android just entered a new era for monetization.
-Thanks to the recent settlement in Epic Games vs. Google (pending court approval), developers can use alternative in-app payments, send users to external checkout experiences, and — when safety standards are met — offer easier installation of third-party app stores.
+Thanks to the recent settlement in Epic Games vs. Google, developers can use alternative in-app payments, send users to external checkout experiences (app2web flows), and — when safety standards are met — offer easier installation of third-party app stores.

 More freedom, however, also means more moving parts.
 App teams now have real control over checkout, pricing, and where transactions happen.
 Additionally, they’ll need to design smooth mobile flows, cover taxes and invoicing, manage payments and fraud, and keep policies consistent, on top of other responsibilities.